Bihar Assembly Election Results Live - Constituency Wise

 Bihar Major Political Parties

-Janata Dal (United): The JD (U) is considered to be in the centre-left of the political spectrum and has a strong political base in Bihar and Jharkhand.
-The current form of the party started taking shape after the merger of the Janata Dal’s Sharad Yadav faction, Samata Party, and the Lok Shakti Party on 30 October 2003.
-The JD (U) had a 17 year old alliance with the BJP and was an important component of the BJP-led National Democratic Alliance (NDA).
-However, it had broken away from the BJP for elevating Narendra Modi as NDA's Prime Ministerial candidate in 2013.
-The three ideological tenets of Janata Dal (United) are secularism, integral humanism, and socialism.
+The JD (U) is considered to be in the centre-left of the political spectrum and has strong political base in Bihar and Jharkhand.
+The current form of the party started taking shape after the merger of the Janata Dal’s Sharad Yadav faction, the Samata Party, and the Lok Shakti Party on October 30, 2003.
+The JD (U) had a 17-year-old alliance with the BJP and was an important component of the BJP-led National Democratic Alliance (NDA).
+However, it broke away from the BJP for elevating Narendra Modi as NDA's Prime Ministerial candidate in 2013.
+The three ideological tenets of Janata Dal (United) are secularism, integral humanism and socialism.
 Sharad Yadav is the chairperson of the party.
 The JD (U)'s election symbol is arrow.
 The party had won 20 seats in the 2009 Lok Sabha elections, while it could manage a mere two seats in 2014.

-Rashtriya Janata Dal: The RJD is largely based in Bihar and was founded by Lalu Prasad Yadav in the year 1997.
+The RJD is largely based in Bihar and was founded by Lalu Prasad Yadav in 1997.
 In terms of caste-and religion-based politics, Muslims and Yadavs are its main vote banks.
 The basic ideological tenets theoretically followed by the party include values of social justice, secularism, and equality.
-Lalu not only became the Chief Minister of the state but also came to be known as one of the most successful railway ministers of India.
-Keeping Lok Sabha elections of 2014 and Bihar assembly election of 2015 in mind, the RJD started the Parivartan Rally.
-Lalu Prasad Yadav is the Chairperson as well as the leader of the party in Lok Sabha.
-In the 2009 Lok Sabha elections, the RJD won four seats, the number did not change for RJD in 2014 as well.
-The election symbol of the party is the lantern.
+Lalu not only became the Chief Minister of the state but also came to be known as one of the most successful Railway Ministers of India.
+Keeping the Lok Sabha elections of 2014 and the Bihar assembly election of 2015 in mind, the RJD started the Parivartan Rally.
+Lalu Prasad Yadav is the chairperson as well as the leader of the party in Lok Sabha.
+In the 2009 Lok Sabha elections, the RJD won four seats.
+The number did not change for the RJD in 2014 as well.
+The election symbol of the party is lantern.

-Indian National Congress: The Indian National Congress' Bihar state unit is called Bihar Pradesh Congress Committee (BPCC) and is headquartered at Sadaquat Ashram, Patna, in Bihar.
+The Indian National Congress' Bihar unit is called Bihar Pradesh Congress Committee (BPCC) and is headquartered at Sadaqat Ashram in Patna, Bihar.
 Ashok Choudhary is its president in Bihar.
-It has many frontal organisations such as the Bihar Pradesh Youth Congress (BPYC), the Bihar Pradesh Congress Seva Dal (BPCSD), the Bihar Pradesh Congress INTUC, and the Bihar Pradesh Congress NSUI.
+It has many frontal organisations such as the Bihar Pradesh Youth Congress (BPYC), the Bihar Pradesh Congress Seva Dal (BPCSD), the Bihar Pradesh Congress INTUC and the Bihar Pradesh Congress NSUI.
 In 2009 and 2014, the party won two seats each time.
-The election symbol of the INC is the palm.
+The election symbol of the INC is palm

-Bharatiya Janata Party: The BJP has considerable strength in Bihar.
+The BJP has considerable strength in Bihar.
 This state is among some of those states where the Narendra Modi factor has worked strongly.
 Bihar BJP's state president is Mangal Pandey.
-The State Prabhari of the Bihar umit of BJP is Dharmendra Pradhan, who is also an MP.
+The General Secretary of the Bihar BJP is Dharmendra Pradhan, who is also an MP.
 The frontal organisations of the BJP are the Bharatiya Janata Mazdoor Morcha, the Kisan Morcha, the Minority Morcha, the Mahila Morcha, the S.C.
 Morcha, the S.T.
-Morcha, and the Yuva Morcha.
+Morcha and the Yuva Morcha.